NaoMod/Protocol-Based-Interactive-Debugging-for-DSLs-Prototype/README.md

 >
 > `git clone --recurse-submodules https://github.com/NaoMod/Protocol-Based-Interactive-Debugging-for-DSLs-Prototype`
 >
 > A module refers to a specific commit in a repository.
-If you want to visit the repository of a module, please make sure to access it by clicking on their folders on Github; this will lead you to the correct commit in the target repository.
+If you want to visit the repository of a module, please make sure to access it by clicking on their folders on GitHub; this will lead you to the correct commit in the target repository.

 ## Structure Overview